-My roommate decided that the dark red, sweet, Port wine sent by her parents from Goa for the Sisters would be more appreciated by her friends.
-Our tiny room became the hotspot and soon there were five of us giggling and in high spirits.
+My roommate thought that the dark red, sweet, Port wine, sent by her parents from Goa for the Sisters, would be more appreciated by her friends.
+That day, our tiny room became a hotspot.
+Soon there were five of us giggling and in high spirits.
 Adrenaline coursed through our bodies as we sipped from our tumblers.
 It was chaotic as we kept expecting the nuns to swoop into the room any second and break up our party.

 “We do not remember days, we remember moments.”Cesare Pavese

-Well, we got away with it.
 It was a heady feeling.
+We got away with it.
 As for that wine, it was unanimously declared as the nectar of the gods.

 Years rolled by and no other wine tasted like that one.
 I also discovered that not all were sweet.
-My fondness waned.
+My fondness over time waned.